 Documents and information you will need

 For the main applicant for the Spouse visa, you will need to assemble a lot of documentation and evidence to prove your relationship is genuine.
-This could include photographs, chat logs and evidence you have lived with each other, shared tenancy or mortgage agreements and bank statements or bills showing shared finances.
+This must provide evidence could include photographs, chat logs and evidence you have lived with each other, shared tenancy or mortgage agreements and bank statements or bills showing shared finances.

 Other documents you will need: